Ladder costs for random walks in L\'evy random media: Setup and Main Results

 \subsection{Random Walk in Random Scenery on Bonds}

-Let $\zeta^{\pm} = (\zeta^{\pm}_k)_{k \in \Z} $ be two sequences of i.i.d. real-valued random variables defining the random scenery: $\zeta^{+}_k$ and $\zeta^{-}_k$ are the scenery values at bond $k$ of $\Z$.
-In what follows, the random walk $S$ is considered to have i.i.d. symmetric increments $\xi_k$ in $\Z$, independent of $\zeta^{\pm}$.
-We then consider the cost process $C= (C_n)_{n\in\N_0}$, depending on $S$ and $\zeta^{\pm}$, such that $C_0=0$ and, for $n\in\N$, \be C_n : =\sum_{k=1}^n \eta_k\,,\quad \qquad\mbox{ with } \quad \eta_k= \ee Basically, each $\eta_k$ collects all the scenery values corresponding to the bonds that have been crossed in the corresponding jump $\xi_k$ of $S$, whereas $\zeta^{+}$ determines the weight associated with bond traversed to the right and $\z^-$ with bond traversed to the left.
+Let $\zeta^{\pm} = (\zeta^{\pm}_k)_{k \in \Z} $ be two sequences of i.i.d.\ real-valued random variables defining the random scenery: $\zeta^{+}_k$ and $\zeta^{-}_k$ are the values of the scenery at bond $k$ --- the edge between $k-1$ and $k$ --- of $\Z$.
+In the following, we consider the random walk $S$ with i.i.d.\ symmetric increments $\xi_k$'s taking values in \( \mathbb{Z} \), independent of the sequences \( \zeta^{\pm} \).
+The sequences \( \zeta^{\pm} \) may, in general, be dependent, as illustrated in the applications discussed in Subsection \ref{subsec_firstladder}.

+We then consider the cost process $C= (C_n)_{n\in\N_0}$, depending on $S$ and $\zeta^{\pm}$, such that $C_0=0$ and, for $n\in\N$, \be C_n : =\sum_{k=1}^n \eta_k\,,\quad \qquad\mbox{ with } \quad \eta_k= \ee Basically, each $\eta_k$ collects all the scenery values corresponding to the bonds that have been crossed in the corresponding jump $\xi_k$ of $S$, while $\zeta^{+}$ determines the weight associated with the bond traversed to the right and $\z^-$ with the bond traversed to the left.
 In particular, the cost process $C$ depends on both $\z^{\pm}$ and $S$ and is called Random Walk in Random Scenery on Bonds (RWRSB).
+For specific choices of the random scenery, this class of processes includes the family of random walks on L\'evy media on which Subsection 2.3 is focused.

-The presence of the random scenery breaks down the i.i.d. assumption of the generalized Spitzer-Baxter identity stated in Theorem \ref{GSB}.
+Note that the presence of the random scenery breaks down the i.i.d.\ assumption of the generalized Spitzer-Baxter identity stated in Theorem \ref{GSB}.
 We will show how to leverage the results for first-ladder quantities associated with the control process $S$ to infer properties on the first-ladder quantity $C_\cT$ in this setting.
-As it will be clear in the proof, to characterize $C_\cT$ we need to consider also the even part of the scenery random variables, defined as $\zeta^0_k\coloneqq \frac{\zeta^+_k+\zeta^-_k}2, \quad \forall k \in \Z$.
-This analysis will lead to the following:
+As will be clear in the proof, to characterize $C_\cT$ we need to also consider the even part of the scenery random variables, defined as